-According to the EN 13829 and ISO 9972 standards, a blower door measurement must ensure that the pressure difference between inside and outside is present everywhere in the building.
-A maximum deviation of 10% must be observed.
-Due to the thermal influences described in the previous sections, this is generally not possible in high-rise buildings, even when there is no wind.
+According to the EN 13829 and ISO 9972 standards, a blower door measurement must ensure that the measured building behaves like a single zone during the measurement, i.e. that the pressure difference generated is the same throughout the building.
+EN 13829 (replaced by ISO 99752 in December 2018) required a maximum deviation of 10% of the measured pressure differences.
+Due to the thermal influences described above, this is generally not possible - even in calm weather - for high-rise buildings.
+It makes sense, however, to match all generated pressure differences to an accuracy of 10%.